Mirrors

 Bte Born - aluminium mirror / aluminum mirror Bte Born - copper mirror Bte Born - dielectric mirror

 Highly reflective coatings, commonly known as mirror coatings, are often accomplished using metallic mirrors.
 These metallic layers, or metallic mirrors, are created through a process called Physical Vapour Deposition (PVD) coating.
 During PVD coating, high-purity metals are evaporated within a vacuum environment and subsequently deposited as thin layers onto the substrate.
 Depending on the chosen coating material and the thickness of the layers, both mirrors and absorbers as well as partially transparent surfaces can be achieved.
+The resulting metal mirrors are also known as metal reflectors.

 In most cases, transparent protective layers are added to the metallic coatings.
 These layers prevent subsequent oxidation of the metallic layers and enhance both reflection and resistance to mechanical damage.